 For a more detailed description of the strategy, see this post on shorting leveraged pairs from blogging friend Darwin at Darwin's Finance.

 More Comments on Leveraged ETFs

 In this strategy, you would short sell the short and the long end of a pair.
-You would set some sort of a limit on the long side of the pair – remember markets can only fall to zero, but they can go as high as they like.
-Set your limit at a point where the opposite fund would have gone to zero, and reevaluate it often to avoid the problem described in this post.
+Set some sort of limit on the long side - remember markets can only fall to zero.
+(They can go as high as they like.)

 If you really want to make money off these products - take JT's advice and start a financial company to issue these ETFs.
 The average investor should stay well away from these money traps... although it's possible there is a systemic risk building.